-Proposal No. 2, concerning the ratification of the appointment of Deloitte & Touche as the Company's independent registered public accounting firm for fiscal year 2017, and any other business properly presented at the Annual Meeting, requires the affirmative vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on such matters.
-Shareholders may vote "FOR" the proposal, "AGAINST" the proposal, or "ABSTAIN" from voting.
+Proposal No. 2, concerning the ratification of the appointment of Deloitte & Touche as the Company's independent registered public accounting firm for fiscal year 2018, Proposal No. 3, concerning the approval, on an advisory, non-binding basis, of the compensation of our named executive officers, and any other business properly presented at the Annual Meeting, requires the affirmative vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote on such matters.
+For each of these proposals, shareholders may vote "FOR" the proposal, "AGAINST" the proposal, or "ABSTAIN" from voting.